MaxPhal/nnUNet4SoilXrayCT/README.md

 - Label: the specific value assigned in the segmentation mask, e.g., 1 = Roots; 2= Soil matrix; 3 = Biopores
 - Annotation: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by you
 - Prediction: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by nnUNet
 - Mask: a separate image that defines which pixels belong to specific classes (or labels).
-Masks can be binary if only background and foregound are of intestest or grayscale for multiclass segmentation
+Masks can be binary if only background and foregound are of intestest or grayscale for multiclass segmentation.
+Essentially, an annotation file is also a mask and both words can be used interchangeably in this documentation.

 # Workflow
 Our workflow includes several crucial steps such as image annotation, conversion, preprocessing, model training, inference and analysis of the output data (Figure 1).
 The workflow was mainly developed in a Python environment.
 It uses several scripts (steps in italic font on figure 1) which create annotations and convert the images to nnUNet-friendly formats, before processing using the native nnUNet pipeline (steps in bold font on figure 1).